technofocus-pte/trnsfrmoprtnAIdynmfldsrvc/Lab 4/Lab 4 - Collaborate with Microsoft Teams and ​  Manage Work Orders .md

     ![](./media/image21.png)

-3. Select the new date and time and, if needed, a different resource.
+3. Select the new date and time and, Select a different resource.

 4. Select **Update**.